Displaying metaobjects on your Online Store

 You can use your metaobject entries anywhere on your online store using Liquid.
 You can connect metaobject entries to pages, blogs, home, and collection pages.
 These entries might be referenced through metafields, but that's dependent on if they need to be dynamic or static.

 Edit your theme code only if you have coding experience.
-If you need help with editing your theme code, then you can hire a Shopify expert from the Shopify Experts Marketplace.
+If you need help with editing your theme code, then you can hire a Shopify Partner from the Shopify Partner Directory.

 You can also use your metaobjects with Custom Storefronts and Hydrogen.